rhliang/GVRDGrunt/README.md

 The roles the guild uses for Instinct/Mystic/Valor.

 ##### `configure_guild_welcome [channel] [welcome message template incl "{}" where the member will be mentioned]`
 Configures the channel that the guild sends the welcome message in, as well as the message that is sent.
-This message should contain a single `{}` where the new member will be mentioned.
+Presumably this message is more than one word, so it should go in quotes!
+Also, this message should contain a single `{}` where the new member will be mentioned.
 The bot must have read and write privileges on the welcome channel.

 ##### `configure_denied_message [denied message template incl "{}" where the member will be mentioned]`
 Configures the message that will be sent to the user when their screenshot is rejected.
-Like the welcome message, this message should contain a single `{}` where the new member will be mentioned.
+Like the welcome message, this message should be in quotes if it's more than one word (how could it not be??) and should contain a single `{}` where the new member will be mentioned.

 #### Optional configuration